Logo

 Best Practices for Managing View Setup and Configuration Permission

-• Use Permission Sets Instead of Profiles: Assigning permissions through Permission Sets makes access control easier.
+• Use Permission Sets Instead of Profiles: Assign permissions through Permission Sets to simplify access control.

-• Follow Least Privilege Principle: Only provide this permission to users who truly need it.
+• Follow the Least Privilege Principle: Grant this permission only to users who truly need it.

-• Monitor User Activity: Use Setup Audit Trail to track which users are viewing system configurations.
+• Monitor User Activity: Use Setup Audit Trail to track which users view system configurations.

 • Regularly Review Permissions: Conduct quarterly security audits to remove unnecessary access.

-• Combine with Other Read-Only Permissions: For enhanced security, combine this permission with “Read All Data” instead of full admin privileges.
+• Combine with Other Read-Only Permissions: For enhanced security, combine this permission with “Read All Data” rather than granting full administrative privileges.

 Common Use Cases for View Setup and Configuration Permission

-• Security Audits: Compliance teams checking Salesforce Shield settings.
+• Security Audits: Compliance teams check Salesforce Shield settings.

 • Metadata Analysis: Developers review API names and object structures before integration.

-• User Access Review: IT teams are validating role hierarchies and sharing rules.
+• User Access Review: IT teams validate role hierarchies and sharing rules.

-• Installed Package Review: Business analysts examining managed app configurations.
+• Installed Package Review: Business analysts examine managed app configurations.

 • Troubleshooting Lightning Pages: Some Lightning components and Visualforce pages require this permission for users to access them.